+Read labels and avoid sugar, high fructose corn syrup, and citric acid.
 Cranberry juice is well known for helping heal and prevent urinary tract disorders.
 Pure cranberry juice prevents bacteria from sticking to bladder walls.
 It also contains natural antibiotics and is a diuretic.
-Drink 16 ounces per day for best results.
+Drink 16 ounces spread throughout the day for best results.

-Prevent reoccurring bladder infections by keeping the urine too acidic for bacteria like E. coli to survive.
+Cranberries have lots of benzoic acid.
+Apples have malic acid.
+Grapes have tartaric acid.
+These acids prevent reoccurring bladder infections by keeping the urine too acidic for bacteria like E. coli to survive.
+These acids do not irritate the urinary system.
 Eat more plums and blueberries to increase acidity.
 Also add garlic, nasturtium leaves, rose hips, papaya, and carrots to the diet.

-Urinary incontinence is cause from weak muscles.
+When pelvic muscles are weak, urinary incontinence may become a problem.
 Symptoms include leakage when laughing, coughing, sneezing, or lifting.
 In men, these symptoms can also indicate a prostate problem.
 Try exercising regularly to strengthen pelvic muscles.
 Other things such as loosing weight, good diet, drinking plenty of water, and avoiding constipation can help.

 * Do not use uva-ursi for more than two weeks.
 Do not use uva-ursi if you have kidney disease.
 Always consult with your healthcare professional before using any herbal remedy especially when pregnant or nursing.